Don't Make These Music Mistakes at Your Wedding

 Music Must: Plan for your band or DJ to do a walk-through if they haven't worked in the space before.
 While you might not realize that crashing waves could easily drown out a string quartet or trio of flutes, a pro can help spot and solve any tricky music situations with a sound check.

 5. Waiting until the wedding to meet your musicians in person.

 Want to know exactly what your music might sound like in real life (rather than a recorded sample)?
 Take in a live performance.
 Checking this task off your list can actually be a lot of fun.
 Go to a showcase if that's an option.
 Grab your fiancé, put on your best going-out outfit and make it a date night.
-While you're there, notice not just the tunes but also how the band or DJ emcees, whether they take requests, and how well they get the audience going.
+While you're there, pay attention to the tunes and also how the band or DJ emcees, whether they take requests, and how well they get the audience going.
 If you can, talk to the DJ or bandleader at some point one-on-one or set up another time to meet face-to-face.
 This person will be your emcee, so you want to have an easy rapport.

 Music Must: Make a note of the names of the particular musicians or DJs you like, so you'll be sure to book the same exact people for your party.

 6. Forgetting to talk through the must-play songs.

 Don't assume your band or DJ is going to play every one of your favorites.
 If it's a band, talk to them about this list before you decide to book—they may have to learn a song or two.
 For DJs, just be certain they're open to your suggestions.

 Music Must: If they're missing a few of your favorites from their repertoire, ask whether there are any fees associated with adding them.